vorachet/Systext/Readme.md

 # Systext

-Systext is a textual domain-specific language for systems modeling and tradeoff analysis developed as a research project from School of Information Technology, King Mongkut's University of Technology Thonburi (https://www.sit.kmutt.ac.th/en/)
+Systext is a textual domain-specific language for systems modeling and tradeoff analysis developed as a research project from [School of Information Technology, King Mongkut's University of Technology Thonburi](https://www.sit.kmutt.ac.th/en/)

-The main design goal of Systext is to provide lightweight systems modeling that allows users to perform the following tasks
+The main design goal of Systext is to provide lightweight systems modeling that allows users to perform the following system modeling tasks

-* modeling systems structure and events
+* modeling structure and behavior
 * modeling finite state machine
-* modeling system constraints
-* tradeoff analysis
+* modeling constraints and tradeoff analysis

 # Examples